ArcanePlugins/Treasury/README.md

 ## 🧱 What plugins will work with Treasury when it is released?

-Here are a list of plugins known to have Treasury support planned upon release:
+As far as I know, here they are:

+### Economy Providers:

 * [NanoEconomy](https://github.com/lokka30/NanoEconomy) by [lokka30](https://github.com/lokka30) - unreleased
 * [ElementalEconomy](https://github.com/lokka30/ElementalEconomy) by [lokka30](https://github.com/lokka30) - unreleased

+### Plugins:

+* [TownyAdvanced](https://www.spigotmc.org/resources/towny-advanced.72694/) by [LlmDl](https://www.spigotmc.org/resources/authors/llmdl.33402/) is likely to include Treasury support.
 * Speaking to other developers about this resource's adoption as well.

+If you develop a plugin which will have Treasury support please let me know. :)

 ## 🙋‍♂️ Who made Treasury possible?

-### 😃 Maintainers:
+### 😎 Maintainers:

 * [lokka30](https://github.com/lokka30)